 Many people are afraid of money.
 What will happen if the cash runs out?
 What if we don’t know what’s going to happen next?
 These thoughts quietly keep you from thinking and doing things.
 When you’re scared, you become defensive, careful, and focused on staying alive.
 Some people think that money is a sign of skill, not a threat.
 They know that money can change, but skills, confidence, and a favorable attitude will always be there.

-When you believe you can generate income, it ceases to be a competition and becomes an endeavor you are capable of managing.
-When you consider money to be freedom instead of fear, you feel better about it.
+When you believe you can make money, it stops being a competition and turns into something you can handle.
+You feel better about money when you see it as freedom instead of fear.
 Money doesn’t run your life; it helps it.
 This means you make better choices, take smarter risks, and move forward with confidence.

 Money and Self-Respect Are Closely Linked

-When someone makes money on their own, they don’t just receive paid; they also feel positive about themselves.
-Their wealth demonstrates their discipline, hard work, and independence.
-That’s why it feels more personal to criticize how someone spends their money or to ignore their income.
+When someone earns money independently, they receive a paycheck and experience a boost in self-esteem.
+Their financial success reflects their discipline, hard work, and independence.
+This is why it can feel more personal to critique how someone spends their money or to overlook their income.
 It doesn’t hurt money; it hurts your self-respect.
 In the real world, money is often a sign of how much people care about themselves.
 That’s why it’s important to be careful when talking about money if you want to have meaningful and successful conversations.
 When you discuss money, you are affecting someone’s pride, dignity, and sense of self.
 If you treat it with respect, you can build trust.
 If you ignore it, you could break something much more important than money.

 Mastering Money